Friday, August 2, 2013

 There is a huge difference between a high school environment and college.
 One of the first things I always said to my students was about the end of high school and the beginning of college life.
 It went something like this:

-"THERE'S NO LUNCH ROOMS, NO LOCKERS, NO HALL MONITORS, NO SCHOOL BUSES, NO GYM CLASS, NO DETENTIONS, NO SUSPENSIONS, NO LUNCHROOM, NO MORNING ANNOUNCEMENTS, NO HAND-OUTS FOR PARENTS, NO LATE SLIPS, NO LATE BELLS, NO JANITORS, AND NO EXCUSES.
+"THERE'S NO LOCKERS, NO HALL MONITORS, NO SCHOOL BUSES, NO GYM CLASS, NO DETENTIONS, NO SUSPENSIONS, NO LUNCHROOM, NO MORNING ANNOUNCEMENTS, NO HAND-OUTS FOR PARENTS, NO LATE SLIPS, NO LATE BELLS, NO JANITORS, AND NO EXCUSES.
 NO ONE CARES ABOUT THE LABELS OR FASHIONS YOU'RE WEARING, AND THERE'S NO CLIQUES EITHER.
 NOR DOES THE FOOTBALL TEAM WEAR THEIR JERSEY TO SHOW TEAM PRIDE.
 YOU PAY FOR YOUR BOOKS, AND I EXPECT YOU TO GET THE ONES I WANT.
 YOUR PAPERS WILL BE DONE THE WAY I WANT, AND IF YOU'RE GRADE-PHOBIC, A 'D' IS A REAL THING.
 I CAN AND WILL CALL YOUR PARENTS IF I THINK YOU'RE WASTING THEIR MONEY OR WHEREVER YOU GOT YOUR TUITION.
 AND YES: YOUR WORK IS DUE WHEN I SAY SO, AND I CAN AND WILL THROW YOU OUT OF MY CLASS.
 And welcome to college."

 (Some students later confessed that they were terrified, especially the freshmen, and that they wanted to go as a group to the registrar to sign out immediately when I signaled for a break during the first day.)